-Leave time for career development (i.e. job or fellowship interviews) is available for up to five days during residency training.
+Leave time for career development (i.e. job or fellowship interviews) is available for up to five week days during residency training.
 Time for professional development must be approved by the residency Program Director.
 Rules for call coverage apply; requests should be submitted in MedHub.

-21. Surgery Logs
+21. Case Logs

 A critical component of resident training is careful monitoring of operative experience.
 The evaluation of a training program requires confirmation of sufficient volume and variety of surgical cases done by the resident.
 It is a measure of resident competence in patient care.
-Accurate record keeping by the institution for number and types of cases is essential; similarly, the resident must document personal experience in all cases done (including all minor outpatient cases, TRUS, biopsy and urodynamics).
-The resident record keeping will be monitored every week by the Program Coordinator.
-Residents completing the program must provide the Program Director with a complete log of cases which must be signed by the resident and Program Director.
-Documentation of completion of residency will not be available until final OR Logs are signed and submitted to the Program Director.
+Accurate record keeping by the institution for number and types of cases is essential; similarly, the resident must document personal experience in all cases done (including all minor outpatient cases, TRUS, biopsy and urodynamics) in the ACGME Case Log System.
+Resident record keeping will be monitored every week by the Program Coordinator.
+Residents completing the program must provide the Program Director with a complete log of cases which must be signed by the resident and Program Director and maintained in their permanent personnel file and Med Hub.
+Documentation of completion of residency will not be available until final case/procedure logs are signed and submitted to the Program Director.
 This information is often requested in the post-residency credentialing process.